• Website Packages

 • Confirm receipt of your declaration of candidacy and related filing documents in writing when possible.

 Election law is procedural and rewards preparation.
-Missing a deadline can feel final, and sometimes it is.
-But understanding how the system works and planning accordingly is one of the clearest signs that a candidate is ready for the responsibility of elected office.
+Knowing how the system works and planning accordingly is a clear sign that a candidate is ready for the responsibility of elected office.

 Read More: